AppDaemon/appdaemon/README.md

 class = HelloWorld
 ```

-Ifyou want to move from the legacy `ini` style of configuration to YAML, AppDaemon is able to do this for you.
+If you want to move from the legacy `ini` style of configuration to YAML, AppDaemon is able to do this for you.
 From the command line run:

 ```bash
 $ appdaemon --convertcfg